 North Africa: Gender and SSR

-The overall goal of this project is to support the development of security and justice providers that promote equal participation of women and men in the service, and effectively address and respond to the security needs of the entire population.
+The overall goal of the work is to support the development of security and justice providers that promote equal participation of women and men in the service, and effectively address and respond to the security needs of the entire population.

-As a first step, DCAF, in close collaboration with local partners, is conducting a gender and SSR mapping and needs assessment.
+As a first step, DCAF and local partner the Arab Institute of Human Rights are conducting a gender and SSR mapping and needs assessment.
 The mapping and assessment, which seeks to provide a baseline study of the current status of gender mainstreaming in security sector institutions and SSR processes in Tunisia, has five key objectives:

 - To ascertain the current state of gender mainstreaming in security sector institutions.